International Sex Worker Rights Day

 - We are in solidarity with workers in the sex industry.

-- Sex worker-led organizations should be supported to further implementation of the above.
+- Sex worker-led organizations should be supported to further implement all of the above.